Do you feel like you’re not good enough? If yes, here are a few things to remember that will stop you from being mean to yourself.

 10. It’s Never Too Late To Learn Something New

 A report from the American Institute of Economic Research showed that 82 percent of respondents made a successful career change past age 45.
-I have personally met runners who are winning races after picking up the sport past age 40.
+I have met runners who are winning races after picking up the sport past age 40.